itsmestefanjay/camunda-showcase/README.md

 ## Camunda Showcase
-This show case gets into advanced techniques in Camunda BPM:
+This show case gets into a bit more advanced techniques in Camunda BPM:

 - Error handling
 - Signals